kirkone/Snappy.Cards/README.md

 ## Parameters

 All parameters are optional if you do not want to use them.
-The order is not relevant.
+There is no specific order for them.

 ```
 https://snappy.cards/?name={name}&phone={phone}&mail={mail}&web={web}&sub={subtitle}&avatar={unsplash image id | random | URL to image}&background={Unsplash image id | random | URL to image}